ebsamson3/SwiftOverpassAPI/README.md

 }
 ```
 - **Standard:** Basic output.
 Does not fetch additional elements or geometry information
-- **Recurse Down:** Enables full geometry reconstruction of queries elements.
+- **Recurse Down:** Enables full geometry reconstruction of query elements.
 Returns the queried elements plus:
-	- all nodes that are part of a way which appears in the input set; plus
+	- all nodes that are part of a way which appears in the initial result set; plus
-	- all nodes and ways that are members of a relation which appears in the input set; plus
+	- all nodes and ways that are members of a relation which appears in the initial result set; plus
-	- all nodes that are part of a way which appears in the result set
+	- all nodes that are part of a way which appears in the initial result set
 - **Recurse Up:** Returns the queried elements plus:
-	- all ways that have a node which appears in the initial query results
+	- all ways that have a node which appears in the initial result set
-	- all relations that have a node or way which appears in the initial query results
+	- all relations that have a node or way which appears in the initial result set
-	- all relations that have a way which appears in the result initial query results
+	- all relations that have a way which appears in the result initial result set
 - **Recurse Up and Down:** Recurse Up.
 Then recurse down on the results of the upwards recursion.
 - **Geometry:** Returned elements contain information about their full geometry.
 - **Center:** Returned elements contain their center coordinate.
 Best/most efficient option when you don't want to visualize full element geometries.